AlibabaCloudDocs/config/intl.en-US/Cloud Config for Enterprise/Resource events/Event types/Resource snapshot delivery events.md

 }
 ```

-## Failed delivery of resource snapshot delivery events
+## Failed sending of resource snapshot delivery events to MNS

-The following table describes the parameters in failed delivery of resource snapshot delivery events.
+The following table describes the parameters.

 |Parameter|Description|
 |---------|-----------|